happypill/seattle-201d17/class-14-review_and_filling-gaps/project-ideas.md

 Ophelia: 25% of Americans manage blood sugar with exercise, diet, etc. Make an app to help track it, chart the results.
 Improve predictions of food/activities over time based on individual metabolism?

 Siamak: Same as Gary but different.
 Show photos to kids where parents can record kids' ideas and record their childhood stories.

+---

+Juan: Quirky little search engine for puns... a pun dictionary.

+Cayla: Healthcare!
+Find where to get vaxxes, how much, etc.

+B-Dub: Battleship!

+Chika: Planner/scheduler PITA to enter data; drag-n-drop events as icons, etc.

+Adrian: Band name generator + mad lib game + buy equipment, etc. Stage names!

+Remster: Whack-a-Sam, a la Simon Says or old-school Simon game

+Shiv: Implementation of mindfulness out of curiosity creating a rudimentary version of Headspace.
+A couple of ideas of how to make it continue forth.